How to find a mastermind group

 Ask anyone at the highest levels of success, and they’ll tell you they didn’t do it alone.
 Many top athletes, entertainers and businesspeople had excellent mentors to show them the way.
 Tony himself was mentored by consultant and author John Grinder and entrepreneur Jim Rohn.
-But there are even more opportunities out there to better yourself, and one powerful opportunity is joining a mastermind group.
+But there are even more opportunities out there to help you better yourself, and one powerful opportunity is joining a mastermind group.

 Billionaire steel tycoon Andrew Carnegie credited his entire fortune to his mastermind group – he inspired author Napoleon Hill to create the term in his 1937 book Think and Grow Rich.
 Thomas Edison, Henry Ford and Harvey Firestone had their own small mastermind group.
 Tony has had help from peers like Dean Graziosi and Grant Cardone.
-And masterminds aren’t just for business people.
+And mastermind groups aren’t just for business people.
 One of the most famous mastermind groups of all time was the Inklings, an authors’ group with members like C.S.
 Lewis, J.R.R.
 Tolkien and Owen Barfield.

 What is a mastermind group?

 A mastermind group is a group of peers who meet to give each other advice and support.
 It’s similar to mentoring, but has several important differences.
 First, it will have five or six members, instead of being a one-on-one meeting.
 In a mastermind group, you will both give and receive advice, while in a mentorship, you’ll typically be on the receiving end.